aternosorg/mclogs-fabric/README.md

 ![logo](https://mclo.gs/img/logo.png)

+> [!WARNING]
+> All variants of this mod/plugin have merged into the [mclogs-integration](https://github.com/aternosorg/mclogs-integration) repository.
+> This repository is no longer maintained and only remains as an archive.

 With this mod, you can upload your Minecraft server log to [mclogs](https://mclo.gs) directly from your server with one simple command.
 It's even possible to export old server log files, e.g. after a crash.
 Critical information like IP addresses are automatically hidden to ensure safety and privacy.